Safety First: costs for rescue services are covered.

 Duration: 05:00 h

-With the hard part of the Inca Trail well and truly over, you can relax and enjoy the easiest and arguably most interesting day of the trek.
-Today’s route is extremely varied and it is only a 5-hour walk to the final campsite.
-Along the way you will pass through a number of different ecosystems, experience the atmospheric cloud forest and observe the magnificent panoramic view of Salkantay Mountain (the second highest in Cusco).
-We will visit two Inca sites; Phuyupatamarka (City in the Clouds) with spectacular views of the Urubamba River and the Machu Picchu Mountain, and Intipata (Terraces of the Sun).
-At Intipata, there will be time to rest and take in your magical surroundings.
-We will reach the campsite at approximately 1:00pm to have lunch and you can then enjoy some free time to relax and unwind.
-Later in the afternoon we will visit another impressive Inca site – Wiñay Wayna – where your guide will explain the history of this remarkable location.
-We will then return to the campsite for tea and dinner and a special surprise!
+Now that the hard part of the 4 day trek is over, you can relax and enjoy the most relaxing and exciting day of the Inca Trail trek.
+Today's route is extremely varied, with only a 5 hour hike to the final campsite.
+Along the way you will pass through several different ecosystems, experience the atmospheric cloud forest and observe the magnificent panoramic views of Salkantay Mountain (the second highest peak in Cusco).
+We will visit 2 Inca sites, Phuyupatamarca (City in the Clouds) with spectacular views of the Urubamba River and Machu Picchu, and Intipata (Terraces of the Sun).

 Wiñay Wayna campsite